particle-iot/docs/src/content/reference/cloud-apis/firmware-update-events.md

 For this example, the device (e00fce68ece1d3d21a73dcc9, "boron4") is part of the product 30301 ("tempmon-boron").

-## Manual flashing
+## Manual flashing OTA

 In this series of events (oldest first), the device is manually flashed OTA with version 1 of the product firmware.
 The product firmware targets the same version of Device OS as is on the device (4.0.1), so a Device OS upgrade is not necessary.

 ### spark/flash/status

 The `spark/flash/status` is generated when the flash is started (`started `) and when it's complete (`success `).
-Note that success only means that the device was online and was able to start the flashing process.
+Note that success only means that the device was online and was able to start the flashing process, not that the update was completed successfully!

 ```event-viewer
 {"data":"started ","ttl":60,"published_at":"2024-05-13T10:55:02.520Z","coreid":"e00fce68ece1d3d21a73dcc9","userid":"597771d1f92bae142dbb7559","version":0,"public":false,"productID":30301,"name":"spark/flash/status"}